overtone1000/uDAQC/Documentation/Development To-Do.md

 * ~~Should probably store historical data on client hard drive.
 When reconnecting, it should only update history instead of transmitting the entire history.~~ HTML5 API for local storage appears to be only implemented in Chrome.
 Can't store local data.
 * Make x-axis manipulation faster and more aesthetic.
 * When there are more points than pixels along the x-axis, convert to a different drawing regime (bin the data and then draw min-max curves)
+* Migrate to decimation server side to allow serving up smaller data sets for the chart needed at that time.
+* Nneed to be able to download all data to a file.

 ## Documentation
 * Improve README.md.